Social Media Guidelines

 News must be provided without charge or hidden reward for its use or publication and it is unethical under the PRII Codes of Ethics to attempt to deceive public opinion or its representatives.
 Failure to comply with can result in disciplinary action.
 It is also illegal under the Consumer Protection Act 2007, for editorial content to be used to promote a product if it is not made clear that the promotion is a paid promotion.

-The first point is to stress that it is unethical and illegal to pay for space endorsement or positive comment without that being clearly declared as such.
-The Guidelines can be downloaded here in a printable format or members can order hard copies by emailing Loading....
+It is unethical and illegal to pay for space endorsement or positive comment without that being clearly declared as such.

 Get the latest PR news